Way of the Warrior: Development

 Naughty Dog founders Andy Gavin and Jason Rubin, while satisfied with their work on Keef the Thief (1989) and Rings of Power (1992) for Electronic Arts (EA), were discouraged by their loss of creative control and support from EA's marketing division, and decided to take a hiatus from the video game industry.
 Gavin pursued a PhD at the Massachusetts Institute of Technology (MIT), while Rubin moved to California intending to take up surfing.
 Rubin instead established a special effects company, initiating his involvement in 3D computer graphics.
 Rubin's company soon accepted a contract from Columbia Pictures to create a shot for the film Wolf (1994).
 Eight months after the start of their hiatus and before Rubin would begin work on Wolf, Gavin and Rubin received a call from EA founder Trip Hawkins, who disclosed his plan for a new disc-based console named the 3DO and offered the pair free development kits.
 Gavin and Rubin were quickly persuaded by the prospect of games made for a large and readily produceable format, thus bypassing the cartridge-printing decisions encountered with Rings of Power, and accepted Hawkins's proposal.
 After agreeing to create a game for the 3DO, Gavin and Rubin began development in 1993 without an attached publisher, and self-funded production with the money made from Rings of Power, amounting to $80,000.
-According to Rubin, Way of the Warrior marked Naughty Dog's exit from game making as a hobby and an entrance into game development as a profession.
+According to Rubin, Way of the Warrior marked Naughty Dog's transition from hobbyist game development to a professional endeavor.
 While they still lacked a business plan, Rubin insisted that designing instinctively was the "appropriate way to make games", while Gavin added that self-funding without the oversight of publishers pushed them to devote their time and resources more wisely.

-Around the start of Way of the Warriors development, fighting games such as Mortal Kombat, Street Fighter and Samurai Shodown had become popular in arcades and on home consoles.
+Way of the Warrior was inspired by the popularity of fighting games such as Mortal Kombat, Street Fighter and Samurai Shodown.
 Rubin observed that the direct nature and smaller size of fighting games in comparison to role-playing games made them easier and quicker to make.
-Gavin explained that "You make one background and one character, you play against yourself, and you’ve got a playable game.
+Gavin explained that "You make one background and one character, you play against yourself, and you've got a playable game.
 You could start working out balance issues and play issues and stuff."
 Gavin and Rubin aimed to create an over-the-top and "slightly more comedic" Mortal Kombat, primarily inspired by a number of Hong Kong kung fu films they had watched together.
 Knowing that they would have to work in the same location to make the game, Rubin attempted to convince Gavin to move to Newport Beach, California.
 However, Gavin was still attending the MIT, and so convinced Rubin to come to Boston, acquiring an apartment for them to live and work in.